SthephanShinkufag/atomboard/README.md

     - Otherwise, [download](https://github.com/SthephanShinkufag/atomboard/archive/master.zip) and extract a zipped archive.
  2. Note which files were modified.
     - If `settings.default.php` was updated, migrate the changes to `settings.php`
-      - Take care to not change the value of `TINYIB_TRIPSEED`, as it would result in different secure tripcodes.
+      - Take care to not change the value of `ATOM_TRIPSEED`, as it would result in different secure tripcodes.
     - If other files were updated, and you have made changes yourself:
       - Visit [GitHub](https://github.com/SthephanShinkufag/atomboard) and review the changes made in the update.
       - Ensure the update does not interfere with your changes.